 It turned out that my neighboring yacht was full, I counted at least 10, of middle aged German men, all with shaven heads and stark naked.
 Some of them were sporting tattooed swastikas.
 Not only they were unattractive but they were also very loud.
 I was tired and decided to take a nap before relocating.
 Fortunately by the time I woke up they were leaving.

 I let out some more chain and felt much better.
 Thetis was swinging in around 3 m depth.
 I also received an e-mail that made me very happy.
-My oldest daughter Cynthia, who is a professor in the University of Queensland in Australia of evolutionary genetics and specializes in marine organisms, was awarded a substantial research grand that will support her laboratory for the next 4 years.
+My oldest daughter Cynthia, who is a professor of evolutionary genetics and specializes in marine organisms in the University of Queensland in Australia, was awarded a substantial research grand that will support her laboratory for the next 4 years.

 For dinner I had fettuccine with fresh tomato sauce.
 I also finished reading Taxidia by Fotis Kontoglou a lovely description of the castles in Peloponnesus and the islands Milos, Kimolos, Serifos, and Sifnos.